Welcome Back

 If you want to hear the distinct call of the barred owl, click here.

-One thought on “Welcome Back
+13 thoughts on “Welcome Back

 1. I am often fascinated how sounds and tastes can take us back to specific moments in time.
 Thank you for sharing this one – how lucky you are to have an owl in your neighborhood!